emtechlab/MR-SpatioTemporal-Attacks/README.md

 python attack_trajectory.py --mode speedup --length 10 --warmup 5

+## 📜 Citation

-## If you use this codebase or HoloSet, please cite our paper:
+> If you use this codebase or HoloSet, please cite our paper:
+>
 @inproceedings{chandio2024stealthy,
-  title={Stealthy and Practical Multi-Modal Attacks on Mixed Reality Tracking},

-  author={Chandio, Yasra and Bashir, Noman and Anwar, Fatima M.},

-  booktitle={Proceedings of the IEEE International Conference on Artificial Intelligence and Virtual Reality (AIxVR)},
+  title={Stealthy and Practical Multi-Modal Attacks on Mixed Reality Tracking}, author={Chandio, Yasra and Bashir, Noman and Anwar, Fatima M.}, booktitle={Proceedings of the IEEE International Conference on Artificial Intelligence and Virtual Reality (AIxVR)}, year={2024}

-  year={2024}

 }